1 h 20 min

 Sieve the flour into a large bowl.
 Warm the soy milk lukewarm in a saucepan, melt the margarine in it and dissolve a teaspoon of sugar.

-Then add all other dough ingredients and knead with the remaining milk mixture with the dough hooks for about 5 minutes to a well kneadable and smooth dough – until it detaches from the bowl.
+Add all other dough ingredients to the flour and knead with the remaining milk mixture with the dough hooks for about 5 minutes to a well kneadable and smooth dough – until it detaches from the bowl.
 Then use your hands to make an even, smooth dough that does not stick to your fingers.

 Let the bowl covered with the dough rise in a warm place for about 50 minutes – until the dough volume has doubled.
 Then knead the dough again vigorously and roll it out 2 cm high on a floured work surface and cut out circles with a glass with a diameter of 7 cm.
 Cover the flatbreads with a cloth and let rise again for approx. 25 minutes.
 Heat the frying and baking oil in a saucepan or deep fryer to 140 - 150 ° C.